oluwaseyiTaiwo/ETL_Pipeline_project-csv_to_postgress_-/README.md

   - Ensures data integrity with primary and foreign key constraints.
   - Manages duplicate data by checking existing records before insertion.

+## Assumptions

+- **File Structure and Format:**
+  - The input CSV files (sales_data.csv and customer_data.csv) have a consistent structure, including all required columns as specified in the config.json.
+  - Dates in the files (order_date, signup_date) follow a parsable format, such as YYYY-MM-DD or YYYY-MM-DD HH:MM:SS.

+- **Data Validity:**
+  - Columns like customer_id and order_id are assumed to be unique and numeric.
 ---
 ## Setup Instructions